paritytech/contracts-boilerplate/README.md

 > Note: You can also test against `geth`, the deployment code, will detect the chain and deploy the right bytecode (evm or pvm).

+#### Testing with Block Explorer

+For testing and debugging, you can use an in-browser block explorer at https://polkadotevm-explorer.netlify.app/ to inspect transactions, contracts, and blockchain state.

 # Run cli

 There is an example cli in the `cli` directory that you can run to interact with the deployed contracts.